-The residuals $\nu{ij}^s = (\nu{\tau,ij}^s, \nu{\eta,ij}^s)$ of the first-stage regressions serve as estimates of the two conditional (quasi-randomized) tariff and non-tariff trade-policy-treatment variables whose joint density has to be estimated.
-The upper panel of Figure 2 illustrates a bivariate histogram of $(\nu{\tau,ij}^s, \nu{\eta,ij}^s)$.
+The residuals $\nu^s{ij} = (\nu^s{\tau,ij}, \nu^s{\eta,ij})$ of the first-stage regressions serve as estimates of the two conditional (quasi-randomized) tariff and nontariff trade-policy-treatment variables whose joint density has to be estimated.
+The upper panel of Figure S.2 illustrates a bivariate histogram of $(\nu^s{\tau,ij}, \nu^s{\eta,ij})$.
 For the subsequent analysis, we estimate the joint density of the latter along two alternative lines.

-The first approach allows for a maximum degree of flexibility by estimating the unconditional bivariate density of ν{ij}^s non-parametrically, following Li and Racine (2006).
+The first approach allows for a maximum degree of flexibility by estimating the unconditional bivariate density of v{ii}^s nonparametrically, following Li and Racine (2006).
 There, the empirical joint density is approximated by a kernel-density estimator.
 The key parameter governing the quality of this approximation is the bandwidth.
 The latter entails a trade-off between fit and smoothness of the joint density.
 We follow Li and Racine's (2006) suggestion in selecting the bandwidth by likelihood cross-validation and keep the bandwidth fixed over the data support.
-We estimate the density using a sixth-order Epanechnikov kernel.
+We estimate the density using a sixthorder Epanechnikov kernel.

-In the second, more restrictive but customary approach, we assume a bivariate normal distribution and estimate the parameters of the distribution by maximum likelihood (see, e.g., Imai and Van Dyk, 2004; Hirano and Imbens, 2004; Kluve et al., 2012, for the assumption of normal densities in the context of univariate-continuous-treatment-effects estimation).
+In the second, more restrictive but customary approach, we assume a bivariate normal distribution and estimate the parameters of the distribution by maximum likelihood (see, e.g., Imai and Van Dyk (2004), Hirano and Imbens (2004), Kluve, Schneider,

+Uhlendorff, and Zhao (2012), for the assumption of normal densities in the context of univariate-continuous-treatment-effects estimation).

-The two estimated densities along with a histogram of the empirical distribution are presented in Figure 2.
-The non-parametric distribution provides the best fit to the data, especially, in fitting the asymmetric tails of the distribution.
+The two estimated densities along with a histogram of the empirical distribution are presented in Figure S.2.
+The nonparametric distribution provides the best fit to the data, especially, in fitting the asymmetric tails of the distribution.
 The normal density provides, however, a smoother estimate and seems less susceptible to outliers.
 Furthermore, estimation of the normal density is computationally less costly.
 We will use both types of density estimates alternatively in the following steps.